kalamuna/kalastatic/docs/index.md

 The pattern portfolio expresses every component and layout structures throughout the site.
 It articulates the atomic design structure, and is used to illustrate the project’s shared vocabulary.

-#### Our Styleguide
+#### The Kalastatic Styleguide

-A statement about styleguides serving both as pattern library, but also useful as brand styleguide, to ensure consistency and conformancy in the use of brand assets.
+Website styleguides serving both as pattern library, but can also be serve as brand styleguide, to ensure consistency and conformancy in the use of brand assets.
+The styleguide not only ensures that new front end development can follow established patterns, but also facilitates the creation of on brand ancillary digital properties.
+Its compiled CSS and JS assets can be referenced and cosumed by third party services as well to create harmonious expressions across multiple systems.

-Kalastatic uses [node-kss](https://github.com/kss-node/kss-node) as the basis for it's styleguide.
+Kalastatic uses [kss-node](https://github.com/kss-node/kss-node) as the basis for its styleguide.

-To acheive some larger goals beyond documentating component design patterns, namely providing brand-style and usage documentation Kalastatic uses  the [KSTAT-KSS-Builder](https://github.com/kalamuna/kstat-kss-builder) to generate the styleguide, which extends some of the documenation features, making better suited for documenting colors, and other brand-related style concerns.
+Kalastatic uses the [KSTAT-KSS-Builder](https://github.com/kalamuna/kstat-kss-builder) to generate the styleguide, which extends some of the documenation features to make it better suited for documenting colors, and other brand-related style concerns.

-The hope is to both house a component library while also providing a decent brand-guide experience.

 ### Prototype

 To provide working, responsive prototypes, we use [metalsmith](metalsmith.io) and a bevvy of [other tools](https://github.com/kalamuna/kalastatic/blob/master/package.json)

-Prototyping is most useful to consider the components with layouts, side by site with other elements.
+Prototyping is most useful to consider the components with layouts, side by side with other elements.
 Where the styleguide documents components in isolation, prototyping helps us see all the bits in context, and even develop behaviors (js) and other integrations, before we dive into CMSs and app-frameworks.

+Prototypes can be created at will, and draw upon the family of defined components in the system to build out pages, complete with custom content.